 Power Management – Hardware Software Co-design

-The performance of embedded devices is highly dependent on adequate power consumption management.
+The performance of embedded devices is highly dependent on adequate power management.
 Embedded devices are being packed with more and more features while the power budget has not changed much.
 This warrants effective power management using the available hardware and software resources; also referred to as hardware software co-design.

 There are different levels at which Power Management can be implemented – from energy efficient peripherals and adaptive digital systems to power aware software programs.
 Device power optimization automatically reduces the amount of power used by individual devices or components when not in demand to perform some function.
 Disk drives, monitors, adapters, and even CPUs can provide this power-saving feature.
 The effect of device power management is transparent to the computer user.
 The overall system is still in operation, and is able to respond to requests for service from devices.
 Those devices are able to power up for full service within seconds when needed.
 Traditionally, power optimization and management has been about switching on/off devices as required for a particular use.
 Recent developments in technologies have enabled chips with dynamic voltage and frequency scaling capabilities which is generally seen in microprocessors.
-The Power Management software ecosystem provides mechanisms starting from build time set ups to application software to make the implementation power sensitive.
+The Power Mgt eco-system provides mechanisms starting from build time set ups to application software to make the implementation power sensitive.
 Starting from CPU scaling to set the core processor in a dynamically adaptive scaling based on load to a power management infrastructure that can sense the power budget available and control application launches, these software setups provide considerable power management capabilities.

-While designing a low power embedded device, it is important to choose the right hardware components that can be put to power down modes and enable software to put hardware modules into different states of activity based on requirements for effective power management.
-Hardware design inherently can bring in reliable real-time performance while software designs bring in flexibility and configurability .Thereby; hardware software co-design increases the effectiveness of power management manifold.
+While designing low power embedded devices, it is important to choose the right hardware components that can be put to power down modes and enable software to put hardware modules into different states of activity based on requirements for effective power handling.
+The hardware design inherently can bring in reliable real-time performance while software design bring in flexibility and configurability .Thereby, hardware software co-design increases the effectiveness of power management manifold.

-An interesting example of hardware software co-design in power management is battery management in smart phones.
+An interesting example of power mgt in hardware software co-design is battery management in smart phones.
 When the battery level in your smart phone goes below certain levels, some of the services are automatically disabled.
 This is because of the hardware- software co-design in smart phones.
-Battery management is done using the battery charger chip and a fuel gauge chip in hardware that performs power path management and also provides battery statistics.
+Power mgt is done using the battery charger chip and a fuel gauge chip in hardware that performs power management and also provides battery statistics.
 Software then needs to consistently monitor battery statistics and helps policy manager to take decisions on power budget allocation to requests from applications.
 This is why certain requests like playing a video or audio clip will indicate a low battery signal.
-When the device is inactive, the policy manager automatically puts the device into power saving mode.
+When the device is inactive, the power policy manager automatically puts the device into power saving mode.

 *Published in EE Times India